kenziehow/CSCI4221/README.md

 KyLeigh – Back-End / Creative Design: Created the app logo, design mockups, and managed image assets.

-Mackenzie Howard – Data & Logistics: Collected and formatted recipe and nutrition data, organized it in JSON format for integration, and maintained ingredient tracking.
+Mackenzie – Data & Logistics: Collected and formatted recipe and nutrition data, organized it in JSON format for integration, and maintained ingredient tracking.

 My Role